wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 To narrow this view to the specific effects of the transformations we can measure, that is substitutions, we consider substitution \emph{chains}: using the substitution detection model described in the previous section, we filter bins to include only new quotes produced by substitutions themselves based on quotes produced by substitutions, and so on recursively.
 The first bin of a quotation family is therefore untouched, the second contains the quotations produced by substitutions from the first, the third by substitutions from the second, and so on (see @fig:substitution-chains for an illustration of this process).
-As a result, the number of observed words drastically decreases over time, ^[In particular, being able to detect more transformations than single substitutions would provide us with more quotations in each bin.
+As a result, the number of observed words drastically decreases over time,^[ In particular, being able to detect more transformations than single substitutions would provide us with more quotations in each bin.
 However, since we can only detect substitutions, we can only construct chains of repeated substitutions.
 ]
 yet the measure unambiguously focuses on the accumulated effect of substitutions in the quotations.